Campaign Methodology

 Retailer and Distribution

-Distribution channel determines both the cost of reaching customers (CPM) and the likelihood of successful redemption.
-Walmart's nationwide reach is the most expensive but most effective.
-Costco has lower CPM but requires membership and has lower redemption due to higher friction.
-Regional and limited campaigns reduce CPM but also redemption multipliers, reflecting the trade-off between efficiency and scale.
+Distribution channel determines both the cost of reaching customers (base CPM) and the likelihood of successful redemption.
+Walmart's nationwide reach has the highest base CPM but the strongest redemption.
+Regional and limited campaigns reduce base CPM but also redemption multipliers, reflecting the trade-off between efficiency and scale.
+The effective CPM paid is further adjusted by the offer type's CPM modifier.

 Walmart - Nationwide $40 1.20x